 - Plastic wrap

-Having a gas stove or gas-powered BBQ is a great idea, as it will allow you to cook when the power is out.
+Having a gas stove or BBQ is a great idea, as it will allow you to cook when the power is out.
 Make sure to do your cooking outdoors.
-If you don’t have a BBQ or gas stove, a fireplace can be used as well.
+A fireplace can also be used if you don’t have a BBQ or gas stove.

 Food Safety for Power Outages